JOI Provides Quick Answers to your Frequently Asked Questions in this article.

-According to the American Medical Association’s current procedural terminology (CPT) guidelines, or codes, a “new patient” visit is defined as a patient who has not received any professional services from the physician, or another physician of the same specialty who belongs to the same group practice within the past three years.
-An “established patient” or “new problem” is defined as a patient who has received professional services from the physician or another physician of the same specialty who belongs to the same group practice within the past three years; however, for a different medical problem that was treated previously.
+The American Medical Association’s current procedural terminology (CPT) guidelines for a “new patient” visit.
+A patient who has not had any professional services from the physician or another physician of the same specialty who belongs to the same group practice within the past three years.
+An “established patient” or “new problem” is a patient who has professional services from the physician or another physician of the same specialty who belongs to the same group practice within the past three years.
+However, for a different medical problem that was previously seen.

 3. When I receive a bill from JOI, why does the balance vary with each statement?

 JOI is pleased to submit claims to carriers (insurance companies, managed care organizations, HMO’s, etc.) that we contract with.
 You are expected to pay their office visit co-pay (usually $10-50) at the time of service.
 If you are responsible to pay a portion of the balance, JOI will mail you a statement.
 The statement will include the insurance company billing amount, what the insurance allows for treatment, and what amount you owe (“New Balance Pay This Amount”).

 When you have had multiple dates of service (office visits, surgery, tests, etc.), we send multiple claims to the insurance company.
 As the insurance company processes the claims for these dates of service, the amount due from the patient may change according to your co-pay or deductible.
 Therefore, it is possible to receive statements showing different amounts due.